HuyCuongBuiCong/create-nestjs-helm-template/readme.md

 1. Clone this repository to your local machine.

-2. Install the dependencies by running `npm install`.

-3. Make sure the scripts `create-service.js` and `add-helm.js` have execute permissions.
+2. Make sure the scripts `create-service.js` and `add-helm.js` have execute permissions.
 You can add execute permissions by running `chmod +x create-service.js add-helm.js`.

-4. Create a new NestJS service by running `npm run create-service <service-name>`.
+3. Create a new NestJS service by running `npm run create-service <service-name>`.
 Replace `<service-name>` with the name of your service.

-5. Add Helm to your service by running `npm run add-helm <service-name>`.
+4. Add Helm to your service by running `npm run add-helm <service-name>`.
 Replace `<service-name>` with the name of your service.

 ```bash
 npm run create-service order